 - ART 241 History of World Art II

 - ART 242 Modern and Contemporary Art History

 - ART 251 Painting: Fundamental

 - ART 271 Biological Illustration: Fundamental

 Visual Arts Concentrations

-All visual arts majors must select at least one of three visual arts concentrations, as listed below.
+All visual arts majors must select at least one of two visual arts concentrations, as listed below.

 Biological Illustration Concentration